 Before you put her down, ensure she is comfortably dressed, and her diapers changed.
 You should also ensure she is well-fed and that there is absolutely nothing that will distract her.

-Always be sure to keep baby’s sleeping area free from extra blankets or toys that could become suffocation hazards or risks for increased SIDS.
-And always put baby to sleep on their back.
+Always be sure to keep the baby’s a sleeping area free from extra blankets or toys that could become suffocation hazards or risks for increased SIDS.
+And always put babies to sleep on their back.